eugenewebdevs/workshops/workshops-2022/docker/exercises/exercise-2-dockerize/README.md

 We should now have a running container at http://localhost/

+## What is going on here

+In the Docker file we are using the `FROM` command to bring in the nginx image.

+This is an image provided on docker hub.

+We copy the code from out local machine into the image.

+This is the Copu command.
+From the directory htmlApp.
+All files ar copied using the . command.

+We copy the contentes into the expect directory for nginx.
+Using the `/usr/share/nginx/html` command.

+Building the image stores all the copyed code in the image.
+Running the image starts the container.

 To see containers running on your machine, in a new terminal:

 `docker ps`